Tensor products of Dirac structures and interconnection in Lagrangian mechanical systems: Background

+An early example of interconnection may be traced back to Gabriel Kron in his book, ``Diakoptics'' (\cite{Kr1963}).
+The word ``diakoptics'' denotes the procedure of {\it tearing} a dynamical system into well-understood subsystems.
+Each tearing is associated with a constraint on the interface between the two subsystems and the original system is restored by {\it interconnecting} the subsystems with these constraints.
+Kron's theory was further developed to handle power conserving interconnections in the form of bond graph theory (see \cite{Pay1961}).
+Additionally, this was later specialized to electrical networks through Kirchhoff's current and voltage laws and the notion of a (nonenergic) multiport (\cite{Bra1971,WyCh1977}).
+In mechanics, kinematic constraints due to mechanical joints, nonholonomic constraints, and force equilibrium conditions in d'Alembert's principle lead to these interconnections (\cite{Yo1995}).
+In this paper we explore how a Dirac structure can play the role of a nonenergic multiport.

-It was demonstrated by \cite{VaMa1995} that the interconnection can be represented by Dirac structures induced from Poisson structures and also that nonholonomic systems and L-C circuits can be represented by {\it implicit Hamiltonian systems}.
-On the Lagrangian side, it was shown by \cite{YoMa2006a} that nonholonomic mechanical systems and L-C circuits (as degenerate Lagrangian systems) can be formulated by {\it implicit Lagrangian systems} associated with the Dirac structures on the cotangent bundles induced from given constraint distributions.
-From the view point of variational structures, it was shown by \cite{YoMa2006b} that the standard implicit Lagrangian systems, namely, {\it implicit Euler-Lagrange equations} for unconstrained systems can be derived from the {\it Hamilton-Pontryagin principle} and also that the Lagrange-Dirac dynamical systems can be formulated in the context of {\it Lagrange-d'Alembert-Pontryagin principle}.
+\paragraph{Dirac Structures in Mechanics.} In physical and engineering problems, Dirac structures can provide a natural geometric framework for describing interconnections between ``easy-to-analyze'' subsystems.
+This is especially evident in the vast and growing literature of port-Hamiltonian systems (see for instance \cite{Van96} and references therein).
+As mentioned, Dirac structures generalize Poisson and pre-symplectic structures and hence one can deal with implicitly defined equations of motion for mechanical systems with nonholohomic constraints.
+This transition away from Poisson structures and Hamilton's principle induces a transition from ODEs to DAEs, in which case we call the resulting Hamiltonian or Lagrangian systems \emph{Hamilton-Dirac or Lagrange-Dirac systems}.
+In particular, \cite{VaMa1995} demonstrated how certain interconnections could be described by Dirac structures associated to constrained Poisson structures and provided an example of an L-C circuit as a Hamilton-Dirac ({\it implicit Hamiltonian}) system.
+On the Lagrangian side, \cite{YoMa2006a} showed that nonholonomic mechanical systems and L-C circuits (as degenerate Lagrangian systems) could be formulated as Lagrange-Dirac ({\it implicit Lagrangian}) systems associated with Dirac structures induced from relevant constraint distributions.
+Finally, \cite{YoMa2006b} demonstrated how the {\it implicit Euler-Lagrange equations} for unconstrained systems could be derived from the {\it Hamilton-Pontryagin principle} and how constrained Lagrange-Dirac systems with forces could be formulated in the context of the {\it Lagrange-d'Alembert-Pontryagin principle}.

+\paragraph{Port-Controlled Hamiltonian and Lagrangian Systems.} In the realm of control theory, {\it implicit port-controlled Hamiltonian (IPCH) systems} (systems with external control inputs) were developed by \cite{VaMa1995} (see also \cite{BC1997}, \cite{BL2000} and \cite{Van96}) and much effort has been devoted to understanding passivity based control for interconnected IPCH systems (\cite{Ort1998}).
+This perspective builds upon bond-graph theory and has proven useful in deriving equations of motion especially in the context on multi-components systems.
+For instance, \cite{Duindam_thesis} used port-based methodologies to describe a controller for a robotic walker.
+An overview on the application of port-Hamiltonian systems to controller design for electro-mechanical is given in chapter 3 of (\cite{modelling2009}).